Bipartisan senators reach tentative plan on infrastructure

 WASHINGTON (AP) — A bipartisan group of senators reached a tentative framework on an infrastructure deal Wednesday ahead of a crucial meeting with President Joe Biden at the White House.

+“We’re very excited about the prospect of a bipartisan agreement,” Pelosi said.

-That’s according to a person familiar with the negotiations who spoke on condition of anonymity to discuss the private talks.
-Biden has invited members from the group of 21 senators to the White House on Thursday.
+Biden invited members from the group of 21 senators, Republicans and Democrats, to the White House on Thursday.

 “The group made progress towards an outline of a potential agreement, and the President has invited the group to come to the White House tomorrow to discuss this in person,” White House press secretary Jen Psaki said late Wednesday.

+One member of the group, Republican Sen. Rob Portman of Ohio, said it was now time for the group to do outreach to get more senators on board with their plan.

-“I would say that we’re very, very close, and we’re going to now do the outreach,” Republican Sen. Rob Portman of Ohio told reporters on Capitol Hill as he left an evening meeting with the other senators and White House team.
+“In good faith, we tried to get there.
+We didn’t agree on everything, but we were able to get there,” Portman told reporters on Capitol Hill as he left an evening meeting with the other senators and White House team.

-“We have a good, good, balanced group of pay-fors.
-That was important to both sides, I will say, in good faith we tried to get there.
-We didn’t agree on everything, but we were able to get there,” he said.

 Biden has sought $1.7 trillion in his American Jobs Plan, part of nearly $4 trillion in broad infrastructure spending on roads, bridges and broadband internet but also the so-called care economy of child care centers, hospitals and elder care.